CleoBrown/studio_ghibli_react_api_app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-# Weekend Homework: React Application with Requests
+#Brief: React Application with Requests

 ### Learning Objectives

 - Be able to create a multi-component web application, with React
 - Be able to make API requests to load JSON data into your application

-## Brief

 Your task is to create an application that makes a request to an API and displays the data.